 Mr. Sanders received his J.D. from Harvard Law School and holds an A.B. in chemistry and physics from Harvard University.
 He is a member of the Boston Bar Association, Boston Patent Law Association, and the ITC Trial Lawyers Association.

-Ronald E. Cahill co-chairs Nutter’s Intellectual Property Department and the firm’s IP Litigation practice group, and is a partner in the firm’s Intellectual Property and Litigation Departments.
-He is also a member of the firm’s Executive Committee.
-Ron works with clients of all sizes to solve their most challenging intellectual property problems.
+Ronald E. Cahill is a partner in Nutter’s Intellectual Property and Litigation Departments.
+Ron is well respected in intellectual property law and works with clients of all sizes to solve their most challenging intellectual property problems.
 His advice ranges from designing intellectual property protection that maximizes the protectable value of the client’s investment in research and development to applying that intellectual property in court and in the marketplace to allow clients to realize that value.
 While much of Ron’s work involves presenting his clients’ case to judges and juries around the country, many clients ask him to apply that experience to strategic planning within their business, and especially with respect to their competitors or potential deal partners.